Skip to content

 reduce cholesterol, Lowering Cholesterol By Diet

-How to reduce cholesterol and triglyceride?
+How do you reduce cholesterol and triglyceride?
 High triglyceride levels are associated with an increased risk of heart disease.
 What causes high triglycerides?
 How can I lower my triglycerides?

-Triglycerides are fats found in foods such as meat, dairy, and eggs.
-They are stored in fat cells in the body and released into the bloodstream during periods of fasting or exercise.
+Triglycerides are fats found in meat, dairy, and eggs.
+They are stored in fat cells in the body and released into the bloodstream during fasting or exercise.
 When they reach dangerously high levels, they can cause serious health problems.

 A cholesterol-lowering diet is recommended for patients who have elevated triglyceride levels.
 This article provides information on the causes of high triglycerides, as well as strategies for reducing them.

-How To Reduce Cholesterol: Managing High Cholesterol: 6 Life Changes To Make Now
+How To Reduce Cholesterol: 6 Life Changes To Make Now

 • Eat a Healthy Diet